 - Use historical fiction to learn about the Civil War

-- Play family card games like UNO
+- Play family card games or family games to promote togetherness

 - Visit a museum honoring African American art and history (good for virtual Juneteenth ideas too!)